2. SpaceStudio User Guide#

 From the project explorer, files can be opened by double-clicking on them.
 If a file is generated by SpaceStudio, it will be opened in a read-only editor.

 2.1.5.
-Miniature View#
+Outline View#

 The outline view displays the component instances found in the architecture in a tree view.
 Selecting a component instance in the outline view will synchronize the architecture editor to center the selected component instance.
 This feature is useful to quickly locate a component instance in a large architecture diagram.